the-teachingRSE-project/competencies/competencies.md

 The RSE should be able to identify and use fitting public platforms (so-called software repositories or "repos") to share the artefacts they have created and invite the public to scrutinise them in public reviews.
-These software repositories usually provide facilities for software development, which differentiate them from the later to be described domain repositories.
+These software repositories usually provide facilities for software development, which differentiate them from the domain repositories described later.

 <!-- Software behaviour awareness and analysis -->